Table of Contents

 If you live in a region that experiences extreme weather, you probably use a thermostat, albeit a manually controlled one.
 A smart thermostat will save you lots of time and effort, keep your house comfortable (as it should), and save you some cash in energy bills in the long term.

 Smart bulbs are a staple of every respectable, smart home for obvious reasons.
-First off, it is time efficient, cool and even sexy to be able to switch your lights on and off from your couch and at the touch of a button.
+First off, it is time-efficient, neat, and even sexy to be able to switch your lights on and off from your couch and at the touch of a button.
 Secondly, smart bulbs are almost always LED and can help you reduce your energy bills by more than 10 percent.

 Designing and creating a smart home may seem a tough endeavor today, but in the years to come, it will be more than a norm.
-Notably, there's a lot of things to learn and discuss in regards to smart homes, and we tried to highlight a few vital points, including some top tech 2018.
+Notably, there’s a lot of things to learn and discuss regarding smart homes, and we tried to highlight a few vital points, including some top tech 2018.
 Tell us your thoughts on the comments below!